-\ The cost of the asset is amortized over the lease term.
+The cost of the asset is amortized over the lease term.
 However, if ownership is transferred at the end of the lease term, the cost of the asset is amortized over the shorter of customer contract or the useful life of the asset which ranges from 6-20 years.

-Repair and maintenance costs are charged to expense as incurred, whereas the cost of renewals and betterments that extends the useful lives of property, plant and equipment are capitalized as additions to the related assets.
+Repair and maintenance costs are charged to expense as incurred, whereas the cost of renewals and betterments that extends the useful lives of property, plant and equipment is capitalized as additions to the related assets.
 Retirements, sales and disposals of assets are recorded by removing the cost and accumulated depreciation from the asset and accumulated depreciation accounts with any resulting gain or loss reflected in the consolidated statements of operations.

 Costs incurred in constructing new facilities, including progress payment, interest and other costs relating to the construction are capitalized and transferred to fixed assets upon completion.
-Total interest costs incurred and capitalized during the years ended December 31, 2008, 2009 and 2010 amounted to RMB2,179, RMB1,310 and RMB2,517 (US\$381), respectively.
+Total interest costs incurred and capitalized during the years ended December 31, 2009, 2010 and 2011 amounted to RMB1,310, RMB2,517 and RMB724 (US\$115), respectively.